echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ### Examples of regulatory implications

-Regulators are accelerating their lawfare capabilities at accelerated pace and new legislations are showing an increased precision on what enterprises can and cannot do.
-The EU GDPR had ripple effects to Financial Institutions to implement Data Loss Prevention which requires selective decrypt.
+Regulators are accelerating their lawfare capabilities at accelerated pace and new legislations is impacting on the actions of enterprises with increased precision.
+The EU GDPR had ripple effects such as requiring Financial Institutions to use selective decrypt in order to implement Data Loss Prevention.
 The recent indication that US regulators are in the process of levying fines of $200m each on a number of institutions because they were unable to track all communications by their employees using WhatsApp or Signal , {{Bloomberg}}, creates new auditability constraints.
 It is with growing concern that an ECH enabled ecosystem may clash with future regulatory requirements.

 ### Impact of ECH deployment on Network Security Operations